metareflection/plti-class/assignments.md

 Then implement the model.

 Show some interesting program(s) in your model.
-For the model we provide, it is possible to prove that the theorem that addition is commutative, as the model builds in natural numbers and can encode equality.
+For the model we provide, it is possible to prove the theorem that addition is commutative, as the model builds in natural numbers and can encode equality.
 This [code in Agda](hw/stdlib.agda) sketches how to prove this theorem within the subset of our provided model.
 However, one difference is that parameter types are always explicit in our model.